marbl/canu/documentation/source/parameter-reference.rst

 overlap, sorts them by the first ID, and stores them for quick retrieval of all overlaps for a single read.

+The overlap store construction process involves reading outputs of the overlap algorithm (in *.ovb files), duplicating each overlap, and writing these to intermediate files.
+Each intermediate file is loaded into memory, sorted, and written back to disk.

 ovsMemory <float>
   How much memory, in gigabytes, to use for constructing overlap stores.
 Must be at least 256m or 0.25g.

 ovsMethod <string="sequential">
   Two construction algorithms are supported.
-One uses a single data stream, and is faster for small and moderate size assemblies.
-The other uses parallel data streams and can be faster (depending on your network disk bandwitdh) for moderate and large assemblies.
+The 'sequential' method uses a single data stream, and is faster for small and moderate size assemblies.
+The 'parallel' method uses multiple compute nodes and can be faster (depending on your network disk bandwitdh) for moderate and large assemblies.

+  The parallel method is selected for genomes larger than 1 Gbp, but only when Canu runs in grid mode.
+A special 'forceparallel' method will force usage of the parallel method regardless of the availability of a grid.
+Be advised that the parallel method is less efficient than the sequential method, and can easily thrash consumer-level NAS devices resulting in exceptionally poor performance.

 Meryl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~